- About Us

 FRS 317 Political and Legal Foundations of Emergency Services

 This course introduces the Federal, State, and Local laws that regulate emergency services, national standards influencing emergency services, standard of care, tort, liability, and a review of relevant court cases.

-FRS 326 Personnel Management for Fire & Emergency Service
+FRS 326 Human Resource Management for Emergency Services

 FRS 365 Fire Related Human Behavior